Safari Overview

 - Meals: Breakfast, Lunch, Dinner

-- Included Activities: Ziwa rhino tracking, game drives, Nile boat cruise, Top of the Falls
+- Included Activities: Ziwa rhino tracking, safari game drives, Nile boat cruise, Top of the Falls

 - Overnight (Planned Tier): Murchison Falls area

 Leave Kampala or Entebbe after breakfast and travel north toward Murchison Falls National Park.
-Break the journey at Ziwa Rhino Sanctuary, where a guided walk brings you close to Uganda's only wild rhinos and one of the country's most important conservation stories.
+Break the journey at Ziwa Rhino Sanctuary, where a guided walk brings you close to Uganda's endangered rhinos and one of the country's most important conservation stories.

 Continue to Murchison Falls, Uganda's largest national park and one of its great wildlife landscapes.
 The Victoria Nile cuts through the park, shaping riverbanks, woodland, open plains, and the dramatic falls that give the journey its first big sense of scale.

-Before checking in, visit the Top of the Falls if timing allows.
-The Nile narrows into a seven-meter rock gorge and drops with astonishing force toward Lake Albert.
+Before checking in, visit and hike the Top of the Falls.
+The river Nile narrows into a seven-meter rock gorge and drops with astonishing force at forty-three meters below toward Lake Albert.
 It is a strong, memorable way to stretch your legs after the drive and feel the power of the park before dinner.

-Continue to your lodge for dinner, a slower evening, and your first night in the Murchison Falls area.
+Continue to your lodge for dinner, a slower evening, and your first night in the Murchison Falls area along this safari.

 Day 3